McMenamin a doubt for NI's opening qualifiers

 - Euro 2024 qualifying - everything you need to know

-Stuart Dallas and Corry Evans are also injured, but O'Neill says he has been encouraged by what he has seen from the younger players in training.
+Stuart Dallas, Ali McCann, Shayne Lavery and Corry Evans are also on the injured list, but O'Neill says he has been encouraged by what he has seen from the younger players in training.

 "We're down some senior players, there's no doubt about that," added O'Neill, who was reappointed in December following Ian Baraclough's departure.